HL7/davinci-crd/input/pagecontent/cards.md

 {% fragment Binary/CRDServiceResponse2 JSON BASE:cards.where(source.topic.where(code='123').exists()).suggestions EXCEPT:url BASE:actions.where(resource is Questionnaire).resource %}

+<p class="added-content">A profile defining the expectations of an Form Completion response can be found <a href="StructureDefinition-CRDHooksResponse-formCompletion.html">here</a>.</p>

 ### Create or Update Coverage Records Response Type
 This response type is used when the CRD service is aware of additional coverage that is relevant to the current/proposed activity or has updates or corrections to make to the information held by the CRD client.
 For example, the CRD client might be aware that a patient has coverage with a provider, but not know the plan number, member identifier, or other relevant information.
 This response allows the CRD service to convey that information to the CRD client and link it to the current/proposed action.
 In theory, this type of response could also be used to convey corrected/additional prior authorization information the payer was aware of, however that functionality is out of scope for this release of the implementation guide.